Learn more about urinary incontinence: introduction

 - problems with passing urine, such as a slow stream of urine, straining to pass urine, or stopping and starting as you pass urine

 - problems after you've passed urine, such as feeling that you've not completely emptied your bladder or passing a few drops of urine after you think you've finished

 Experiencing LUTS can make urinary incontinence more likely.

 Learn more about urinary incontinence: causes

-Urinary incontinence occurs when the normal process of storing and passing urine is disrupted.
-This can happen for a number of reasons.
+Urinary incontinence is when the normal process of storing and passing urine is disrupted.
+This can happen for several reasons.

 Certain factors may also increase your chance of developing urinary incontinence.